sikhote/sinclair.tech/components/pages/About/content.md

 Developer & photographer from Encinitas, California.

 I have primarily worked on both front and back end JavaScript projects with some exposure to Postgres and MongoDB.
-I am primarily focused on progressing my back end and database development experience, while maintaining my strengths in front end development.
+I am focused on progressing my back end and database development experience, while maintaining my strengths in front end development.
 View my resume [online](/resume) or [download](/assets/downloads/David-Sinclair-Resume.pdf) it.
 I also have [GitHub](https://github.com/sikhote), [LinkedIn](https://www.linkedin.com/in/davidesinclair/), and [Stack Overflow](http://stackoverflow.com/users/1754543/david-sinclair) accounts to view.

-## What I'm Up To

-Lately I've been learning more about React Native development at Guild Mortgage, where I worked with a team that built an iOS and Android phone application.
-I had worked on a React Native Android application at Sony, so it was interesting to apply that knowledge to another project.
-I have found that styling can sometimes be tricky between the different platforms, but in general, basic content and layouts is very transferrable.
-I've also been continuing to hone my React skills by creating small one-off mobile-friendly websites using Next.js as a base.

-Before Guild Mortgage, I was working at Sony Electronics.
-In my time there I helped create a game for a large electronics event, a golfing application that helped analyze a player's swing, a content management system for a collection phone application, and many other small, but fun, projects.

-I do a decent job of keeping up with the latest JavaScript web crazes, even though it's a little crazy to even try.
-In my spare time I often have a website project or two of my own that help me develop familiarity with new tools and frameworks.
-Currently I am enjoying React Native Web, Next.js, and React Virtualized.
-I also have been testing my experience coding Node API endpoints, Postgres databases, MongoDB databases, and all the AWS services I can wrap my brain around.

 ## Project Approach